Peer Review Process

 4. Transparent peer review

-With a commitment to openness and accountability, and to increase the level of transparency throughout our peer review process, a majority of AME journals have introduced a transparent peer review process as an option for authors upon submission.
+With a commitment to openness and accountability, and to increase the level of transparency throughout our peer review process, a majority of AME journals have decided to fully implement the transparent peer review (TPR) process.
 Please refer to the website of the specific AME journal for more information.

 5. Online review system

-To ensure the most convenient and efficient peer review process possible, our peer reviews are conducted electronically via both the OJS system (journal website) and AME’s online review system, “AME Bond between Editors and Reviewers” (“ABER” for short).
-Here is a link to the ABER system: http://www.theaber.com/home.
+To ensure the most convenient and efficient peer review process possible, our peer reviews are conducted electronically via the OJS system (journal website).

 6. Recognition for reviewers

-AME has entered an official partnership with Publons on April 2020.
-Around 60 AME journals’ peer review system is now integrated seamlessly into the Publons platform (https://publons.com/publisher/6041/ame-publishing-company).
-The partnership was done to recognize our expert peer reviewers spontaneously for their review contribution.
-Reviewers can now opt-in to Publons as part of the review submission process, and the review data can be transferred to Publons upon submission.
+AME entered an official partnership with Publons, Web of Science in April 2020.
+The partnership enables the contributions of our expert peer reviewers to be easily recognized.
+Around 60 AME journals’ peer review system is now integrated seamlessly into the Publons platform.
+As part of the review submission process, reviewers can now opt-in to Publons, and the review data can be transferred to Publons upon submission.

 7. Peer review flowchart

 To assure impartial decision-making and to avoid any potential conflicts of interest, authors with a position in the journal’s editorial team will be excluded from any editorial handling of their manuscript (including reviewing, editing, and the final decision).
-Articles from the Editor-in-Chief will be assigned to an Associate Editor or, in cases where the Associate Editor is not available, to an Editorial Board Member with related expertise.
+Besides, editors are not involved in decisions about papers which have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
+Any such submission is subject to all of the journal's usual procedures, with peer review handled independently of the relevant editor and their research groups.
+For example, articles from the Editor-in-Chief will be assigned to an Associate Editor or, in cases where the Associate Editor is not available, to an Editorial Board Member with related expertise.
 After the review comments have been received from external reviewers, the manuscript will be returned to the Associate Editor or Editorial Board Member to make a final decision.

 • In-house review: 1-3 weeks